obinexuscomputing/aerossr/example/README.md

 ## Testing the Server

-1. Access the static HTML page:
+1. View the HTML page:
 ```
 http://localhost:3000
 ```